 The doctor will verify your complaints and review your potential ability to work.
 If the doctor believes that you are no longer able to work at all, you will be declared totally unfit for work.
 However, if he/she reaches a different conclusion, you will be invited to attend an interview with an occupational health consultant.
 You and the consultant will then review your situation and see what type of work you could still carry out.

 You and your supervisor will assess your current situation at least once every six weeks.
 You will discuss whether the agreements in the the plan of action have been honoured and whether you are still making good progress.
 The agreements that have been made will need to be revised if anything, such as your medical situation, has changed.

 You will also be in contact with the Occupational Health Officer at least once every six weeks.
 If necessary, the Occupational Health Officer will advise you on whether the plan of action will need to be revised.
-[Appendix: Click here to see the revised plan of action].
+Click here to see the revised first year evaluation.

 These periodic evaluations will be added to your personnel file.
 You will also receive a copy of these evaluations, so make sure that you keep them in a safe place.

 Payment of wages during your period of illness

 You will be paid 100% of your wages for the first 39 weeks of your period of illness.

 From the 40th to the 104th week of your period of illness, you will continue to be paid 76% of your wages for the hours that you have not worked.
 If 76% of your wages is less than the minimum wage, you will be paid the minimum wage (in accordance with your contract of employment).